effectivehomeoffice/effectivehomeoffice.com/README.md

 ## Further Guides

 [Remote: Office Not Required, by David Heinemeier Hansson and Jason Fried](https://basecamp.com/books/remote) is a great starting point for ideas on making the switch to remote.
-It covers a wide range of topics, including recruiting.
+It covers a wide range of topics, including recruiting and managing remote teams.

 [Remote Guide, by Gitlab](https://about.gitlab.com/company/culture/all-remote/) is a complete and very extensive collection on how to build a fully remote company, touching every aspect of that.
 It's basically the playbook of Gitlab itself, and is constantly improved from their own learnings.